AnAverageGitUser/aseprite-companion/README.md

     - this is put on halt: more often I use the replace palette mode
   - middle mouse click to remove color from color group
     - this is put on halt: I don't really need that right now
-- branch master
+- branch master (to be tag 2.1.1)
-  - no changes yet
+  - fixed: when removing a label from a group, all remaining labels got overwritten by the removed label
 - tag 2.1.0
   - Removed the `Guide` tab as the explanation was getting to big for the dialog.
 If you need documentation, refer to the readme document.
   - `Edit Groups` tab: